Understanding your health

 • Difficulty walking, especially with long strides

-Grade Description Healing Functional capacity
+Grade Description Healing Functional Capacity

-Grade 2 Partial tear, 10-90% of fibers 4-8 weeks Lameness, difficulty running
+Grade 2 Partial tear, 10-90% of fibers 4-8 weeks Limping, difficulty running

 The evaluation includes:

-• Physical examination: palpation of the groin and inner thigh, observation of gait
+• Physical examination: palpation of the groin and inner thigh, observation of gait (walking)

 • Strength tests: squeezing the thighs together against resistance (Copenhagen test)

 Clinical diagnosis is sufficient in the vast majority of cases.
-Ultrasound or MRI are only used for severe, atypical cases or those that do not progress as expected.
+Ultrasound or MRI are only used for severe, atypical cases, or those that do not progress as expected.

 Need professional advice?

-Our physical therapists can assess your condition and offer you a personalized treatment plan.
+Our physical therapists can assess your condition and provide you with a personalized treatment plan.

-Book an appointment
+Make an appointment

 When to consult a physiotherapist for an adductor strain?